Masters Degree

 Masters Degree Time Requirements

 A masters degree is typically completed in two years of full-time graduate school coursework.
 Unlike a bachelors degree, which combines general studies and elective courses with classes in a student's major, at the graduate school level, students focus specifically on courses in their majors or areas of study.
+In a masters degree program, students are provided the chance to expand on the general knowledge and skills learned during their undergraduate courses.

 Is a masters degree right for you?